WHua0/event_manager_practice/readme.md

 [Github Issue 3 Link](https://github.com/WHua0/event_manager_practice/issues/4)

 POST/register Register and POST/users Create User allowed passwords with spaces, and of unlimited lengths.
 Password validator in class UserCreate in user_schemas.py is updated to return ValueError if length of password is over 128 characters, or if a space is found within the password.
+This is to increase security.

 ### Closed Issue 4: Email Validation is Missing Max Length